greenelab/phenoplier_manuscript/manuscript.md

 Next, we analyzed which LVs were driving these clusters of traits.
 For this, we trained decision tree classifiers on the input data using each cluster at $k$=29 (bottom of Figure @fig:clustering:tree) as labels (see [Methods](#sec:methods:clustering)).
 This procedure yielded the top LVs that were most discriminative for each cluster.
-Several of these LVs were well-aligned to existing pathways (Figure @fig:clustering:heatmap), whereas others were not aligned to prior knowledge but still expressed in relevant tissues (Supplementary Figure @fig:sup:clustering:novel:heatmap).
+Several of these LVs were well-aligned to existing pathways (Figure @fig:clustering:heatmap), whereas others were not aligned to prior knowledge but still expressed in relevant tissues (Figure @fig:sup:clustering:novel:heatmap).
 In Figure @fig:clustering:heatmap, it can be seen that some LVs were highly specific to certain traits, while others were associated with a wide range of different phenotypes, thus potentially involved in more general biological functions.
 We used our regression framework to determine whether these LVs were significantly associated with different traits.
-For example, LVs such as LV928 and LV30, which were well-aligned to early progenitors of the erythrocytes lineage [@doi:10.1016/j.cell.2011.01.004] (Supplementary Tables @tbl:sup:multiplier_pathways:lv928 and @tbl:sup:multiplier_pathways:lv30), were predominantly expressed in early differentiation stages of erythropoiesis (Supplementary Figures @fig:sup:lv928 and @fig:sup:lv30) and strongly associated with different assays on red blood cells (FDR < 0.05; Supplementary Tables @tbl:sup:phenomexcan_assocs:lv928, @tbl:sup:emerge_assocs:lv928, and @tbl:sup:emerge_assocs:lv30).
+For example, LVs such as LV928 and LV30, which were well-aligned to early progenitors of the erythrocytes lineage [@doi:10.1016/j.cell.2011.01.004] (Tables @tbl:sup:multiplier_pathways:lv928 and @tbl:sup:multiplier_pathways:lv30), were predominantly expressed in early differentiation stages of erythropoiesis (Figures @fig:sup:lv928 and @fig:sup:lv30) and strongly associated with different assays on red blood cells (FDR < 0.05; Tables @tbl:sup:phenomexcan_assocs:lv928, @tbl:sup:emerge_assocs:lv928, and @tbl:sup:emerge_assocs:lv30).
-In contrast, other LVs were highly specific, such as LV730, which is expressed in thrombocytes from different cancer samples (Supplementary Figures @fig:sup:lv730 and Supplementary Table @tbl:sup:multiplier_pathways:lv730), and strongly associated with hematological assays on platelets (FDR < 0.05, Supplementary Table @tbl:sup:phenomexcan_assocs:lv730);
+In contrast, other LVs were highly specific, such as LV730, which is expressed in thrombocytes from different cancer samples (Figure @fig:sup:lv730 and Table @tbl:sup:multiplier_pathways:lv730), and strongly associated with hematological assays on platelets (FDR < 0.05, Table @tbl:sup:phenomexcan_assocs:lv730);
-or LV598, whose genes were expressed in corneal endothelial cells (Supplementary Figures @fig:sup:lv598 and Supplementary Table @tbl:sup:multiplier_pathways:lv598) and associated with keratometry measurements (Supplementary Table @tbl:sup:phenomexcan_assocs:lv598).
+or LV598, whose genes were expressed in corneal endothelial cells (Figure @fig:sup:lv598 and Table @tbl:sup:multiplier_pathways:lv598) and associated with keratometry measurements (Table @tbl:sup:phenomexcan_assocs:lv598).

 The sub-branches of autoimmune and cardiovascular diseases merged together at $k=10$ (middle of Figure @fig:clustering:tree), so we expected to find LVs that specifically affect one or both of these types of diseases.
-For example, LV57, expressed in T cells (Supplementary Figure @fig:sup:lv57 and Supplementary Table @tbl:sup:multiplier_pathways:lv57), was the most strongly associated gene module with autoimmune disorders in PhenomeXcan (Supplementary Table @tbl:sup:phenomexcan_assocs:lv57), with significant associations with hypothyroidism that were replicated in eMERGE (@tbl:sup:emerge_assocs:lv57).
+For example, LV57, expressed in T cells (Figure @fig:sup:lv57 and Table @tbl:sup:multiplier_pathways:lv57), was the most strongly associated gene module with autoimmune disorders in PhenomeXcan (Table @tbl:sup:phenomexcan_assocs:lv57), with significant associations with hypothyroidism that were replicated in eMERGE (Table @tbl:sup:emerge_assocs:lv57).
 However, this LV was also strongly associated with deep venous thrombosis in both PhenomeXcan and eMERGE.
-On the other hand, LV844 was more autoimmune-specific, with associations to polymyalgia rheumatica, type 1 diabetes, rheumatoid arthritis, and celiac disease in PhenomeXcan (Supplementary Table @tbl:sup:phenomexcan_assocs:lv844).
+On the other hand, LV844 was more autoimmune-specific, with associations to polymyalgia rheumatica, type 1 diabetes, rheumatoid arthritis, and celiac disease in PhenomeXcan (Table @tbl:sup:phenomexcan_assocs:lv844).
 However, these did not replicate in eMERGE.
-This LV was expressed in a wide range of cell types, including blood, breast organoids, myeloma cells, lung fibroblasts, and different cell types from the brain (Supplementary Figure @fig:sup:lv844 and Supplementary Table @tbl:sup:multiplier_pathways:lv844).
+This LV was expressed in a wide range of cell types, including blood, breast organoids, myeloma cells, lung fibroblasts, and different cell types from the brain (Figure @fig:sup:lv844 and Table @tbl:sup:multiplier_pathways:lv844).

 The cardiovascular sub-branch had 129 significant LV-trait associations in PhenomeXcan and 23 in eMERGE.
-LV136, aligned with known collagen formation and muscle contraction pathways (Supplementary Table @tbl:sup:multiplier_pathways:lv136), was associated with coronary artery disease and keratometry measurements in PhenomeXcan (Supplementary Tables @tbl:sup:phenomexcan_assocs:lv136).
+LV136, aligned with known collagen formation and muscle contraction pathways (Table @tbl:sup:multiplier_pathways:lv136), was associated with coronary artery disease and keratometry measurements in PhenomeXcan (Table @tbl:sup:phenomexcan_assocs:lv136).
-In eMERGE, this LV was associated with coronary atherosclerosis (phecode: 411.4) (Supplementary Table @tbl:sup:emerge_assocs:lv136).
+In eMERGE, this LV was associated with coronary atherosclerosis (phecode: 411.4) (Table @tbl:sup:emerge_assocs:lv136).
-LV136 was expressed in a wide range of cell types, including fibroblasts, mesenchymal stem cells, osteoblasts, pancreatic stellate cells, cardiomyocytes, and adipocytes (Supplementary Figure @fig:sup:lv136).
+LV136 was expressed in a wide range of cell types, including fibroblasts, mesenchymal stem cells, osteoblasts, pancreatic stellate cells, cardiomyocytes, and adipocytes (Figure @fig:sup:lv136).
 Within the cardiovascular sub-branch, we found neuropsychiatric and neurodevelopmental disorders such as Alzheimer's disease, schizophrenia, and attention deficit hyperactivity disorder (ADHD).
 These disorders were previously linked to the cardiovascular system [@pmid:12093424; @doi:10.1161/CIRCULATIONAHA.113.002065; @doi:10.1192/bjp.bp.117.202606; @doi:10.1161/CIRCRESAHA.118.313563] and share several risk factors, including hypertension, high cholesterol, obesity, smoking, among others [@doi:10.1186/s12916-014-0206-2; @doi:10.1111/j.1076-7460.2007.06696.x].
 However, our results grouped these diseases by potentially shared transcriptional processes expressed in specific tissues/cell types.
-Alzheimer's disease (not present in eMERGE), for instance, was significantly associated with LV21 in PhenomeXcan (Supplementary Table @tbl:sup:phenomexcan_assocs:lv21).
+Alzheimer's disease (not present in eMERGE), for instance, was significantly associated with LV21 in PhenomeXcan (Table @tbl:sup:phenomexcan_assocs:lv21).
-LV21, a gene module not aligned to prior pathways, was strongly expressed in a variety of soft tissue sarcomas, monocytes/macrophages (including microglia from cortex samples), and aortic valves (Supplementary Figure @fig:sup:lv21 and Supplementary Table @tbl:sup:multiplier_pathways:lv21).
+LV21, a gene module not aligned to prior pathways, was strongly expressed in a variety of soft tissue sarcomas, monocytes/macrophages (including microglia from cortex samples), and aortic valves (Figure @fig:sup:lv21 and Table @tbl:sup:multiplier_pathways:lv21).
-This LV was also strongly associated with lipids and high cholesterol in PhenomeXcan and hyperlipidemia (phecode: 272.1) in eMERGE (Supplementary Table @tbl:sup:emerge_assocs:lv21).
+This LV was also strongly associated with lipids and high cholesterol in PhenomeXcan and hyperlipidemia (phecode: 272.1) in eMERGE (Table @tbl:sup:emerge_assocs:lv21).
 As discussed previously, macrophages play a key role in the reverse cholesterol transport and thus atherogenesis [@doi:10.1093/qjmed/hci136], and lipid metabolism in microglia has been recently identified as an important factor in the development of neurodegenerative diseases [@doi:10.3389/fphys.2020.00393].